loopspace/tilings/README.md

   the edges.
 The expectation is that these will go in the same direction around each tile (though this can be swapped when the tile is placed).
 The first edge goes between the first two vertices and so on.
-Each vertex is specified by giving its coordinates in the form `{ x, y}` and these will be put through the LaTeX3 floating point parser.
+Each vertex is specified by giving its coordinates, these can be in cartesian form, `{ x, y}`, or polar form, `{ θ: r}` (`θ` in degrees), and can be prepended by one or two `+` signs to make them relative.
+These will be put through the LaTeX3 floating point parser.

 When a tile has been defined it must still be _baked_.
 This is